JoergStrebel/VirtualZoo/computer_consciousness.md

 So far, AI research has built systems that are intelligent in a narrow domain, for a single task.
 If I was an engineer that wanted to build an IT system, that's the right approach.
 If I want to build a generally-intelligent organism, that approach will probably not succeed.

-On this way, the organism needs to solve numerous challenges like navigating the world, finding food, locating and avoid dangers etc. All these tasks happen under constraints, like available energy, knowledge, perception, environment.
+On this way, the organism needs to solve numerous challenges like navigating the world, finding food, recognizing and avoid dangers etc. All these tasks happen under constraints, like available energy, knowledge, perception, environment.
 So, to build such an organism, we need all kinds of clever algorithms, but they all serve a unifying goal and a purpose.

 ### Research approach and design
 I am to build a virtual environment in which I can place various organisms that have the ability to explore, learn and develop.